whiteboard-academy/setup-linux/README.md

 # Postman
 Postman is used to call http request.
 This would be useful for testing API later on in the course.
 [Download here](https://www.getpostman.com/downloads/).

+## 8. Last part!
+Install Visual studio code plugins.

+Go to your visual studio code application and open up your extensions.(shift + windows button + x)

+1. Search `material theme` and hit install
+2. Search `vetur` and also install
+3. Reload your visual studio code editor and you should see the changes